syncfusion-content/wpf-docs/wpf/Diagram/Connector/Segments/Cubic/Interaction.md

 ---
 layout: post
-title: Interaction on Cubic curve segments | Syncfusion
+title: Interaction on Cubic curve segments and editing the control points of cubic curve segments to maintain same distance and angle | Syncfusion
 description: How to interact with cubic bezier segment
 platform: wpf
 control: SfDiagram